Windows Server FAQ - Linux Academy Business Plan Only

 After creation, you can connect to your Windows Server, change the Computer Name to the Hostname, reboot, and then your computer will match the hostname assigned in the Playground.
 This is an optional step that you can complete but is not required to use your Windows Server normally.

 How do I mount an extra drive to my Windows Server?

-Using the Add xvdf action in the Playground, you can add a secondary, 2GB disk to your server.
+Using the Add Disk1/ Disk2 actions in the Playground, you can add secondary, 2GB disks to your server.
 With Linux servers, this is immediately available under the /dev directory, however, with Windows, it is added as an uninitialized disk.
 You will need to initialize the disk, then format it before using it.
 See this article for details.